MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/localize-strings-ui-manifest.md

     Resource identifiers are case insensitive, and must be unique per resource file.
 Be sure to use meaningful resource identifiers to provide additional context for translators.
 And don't change the resource identifiers after the string resources are sent for translation.
 Localization teams use the resource identifier to track additions, deletions, and updates in the resources.
 Changes in resource identifiers&mdash;which is also known as "resource identifiers shift"&mdash;require strings to be retranslated, because it will appear as though strings were deleted and others added.

-## Refer to a string resource identifier from XAML markup
+## Refer to a string resource identifier from XAML

 You use an [x:Uid directive](../xaml-platform/x-uid-directive.md) to associate a control or other element in your markup with a string resource identifier.

 ```xaml